Holi: Main day

+India

 Bihar, Eastern Uttar Pradesh and Jharkhand

-Holi is known as Phaguwa or Fagua in the local Bhojpuri dialect.
+Holi is known as Phaguwa or Fagua in the Bhojpuri language.
 In this region as well, the legend of Holika is prevalent.
 On the eve of Phalgun Poornima, people light bonfires.
 They put dried cow dung cakes, wood of the Araad or Redi tree and Holika tree, grains from the fresh harvest and unwanted wood leaves in the bonfire.
 At the time of Holika people assemble near the pyre.
 The eldest member of the gathering or a purohit initiates the lighting.
 He then smears others with colour as a mark of greeting.
-Next day the festival is celebrated with colours and a lot of frolic.
+Next day the festival is celebrated with colours and much frolic.
 Traditionally, people also clean their houses to mark the festival.

 Holi Milan is also observed in Bihar, where family members and well-wishers visit each other's family, apply colours (abeer) on each other's faces, and on feet, if elderly.
 Usually, this takes place on the evening of Holi, day after Holi with wet colours is played in the morning through the afternoon.
 Due to large-scale internal migration issues faced by the people, recently, this tradition has slowly begun to transform, and it is common to have Holi Milan on an entirely different day either before or after the actual day of Holi.

 Children and youths take extreme delight in the festival.
 Though the festival is usually celebrated with colours, in some places, people also enjoy celebrating Holi with water solutions of mud or clay.
 Folk songs are sung at high pitch and people dance to the sound of the dholak (a two-headed hand-drum) and the spirit of Holi.
 Intoxicating bhang, made from cannabis, milk and spices, is consumed with a variety of mouth-watering delicacies, such as pakoras and thandai, to enhance the mood of the festival.

-In the Kanpur area, Holi lasts seven days with colour.
-On the last day, a grand fair called Ganga Mela or the Holi Mela is celebrated.
-This Mela (fair) was started by freedom fighters who fought British rule in the First Indian War of Independence in 1857 under the leadership of Nana Saheb.
-The Mela is held at various ghats along the banks of the River Ganga in Kanpur, to celebrate the Hindus and Muslims who together resisted the British forces in the city in 1857.
-On the eve of Ganga Mela, all government offices, shops, and courts generally remain closed.
-The Ganga Mela marks the official end of "The Festival of Colours" or Holi in Kanpur.
+In the Kanpur, Holi lasts for seven days.
+On the last day, a fair called Ganga Mela or the Holi Mela is celebrated.
+The fair was started by freedom fighters who fought British rule.

-In Gorakhpur, the northeast district of Uttar Pradesh, the day of Holi starts with a special puja.
-This day, called "Holi Milan", is considered to be the most colourful day of the year, promoting brotherhood among the people.
-People visit every house and sing Holi songs and express their gratitude by applying coloured powder (Abeer).
+In Gorakhpur district of Uttar Pradesh, a special event called "Holi Milan" is celebrated.